 Not long ago you were part of a small team of people with a big idea that you thought could change the world.
-Now you’ve taken on significant investment and are responsible for a rapidly growing team of people who are looking at you for direction.
+Now you’ve taken on significant investment and are responsible for a rapidly growing team who are looking at you for direction.
 Your burden of responsibility has increased dramatically and you need to learn to lead quickly.
-Over the last few years I’ve coached a lot of new leaders in this situation, in venture capital and private equity-backed businesses.
-I’ve turned that experience into five pieces of leadership advice.
+Having coached a lot of new leaders in this situation, in venture capital and private equity-backed businesses, I’ve turned that experience into five pieces of leadership advice.

 1. Learn about what leadership is

 The corporate world grooms future leaders for their roles, but startup and high growth businesses thrust people into leadership often without any previous experience or training.
 The spotlight and responsibility of first-time leadership can be daunting but it is an incredible place to learn.

 I’ve never been a leader, or an executive, before.
 What do I do?

 Said a CTO client to me the other day.
 Taking some time to learn about leadership provides a good base for developing your own authentic leadership style.
 A collection of the best articles for new leaders contains some of my favorite articles that I share with clients.
 Fortunately leaders in startup and high growth businesses are often curious souls, so I recommend reading and reflecting on the advice in the articles and asking yourself what leadership means for you?